studentdotjs/javascriptAlgorithms/README.md

 ### Difficulty - Very Easy

+1. Longest Word in A String.
 1. Return the Sum of Two Numbers.
 1. Reverse the Order of A String.
-1. Longest Word In A String.
 1. Is the Number Less than Or Equal to Zero?
 1. Is the Number Even or Odd?
 1. Check if an Integer is Divisible By Five.